 What can I do at home to prevent periodontal disease?

-There are two big things you can do that will contribute most to improved periodontal health.
-The first is what you do at home every day-including brushing, flossing and other forms of interproximal (between the teeth)cleaning such as the use of soft picks and proxy brushes.
+There are two big things you can do to best improve periodontal health.
+The first is what you do at home every day: brushing, flossing and other forms of interproximal (between the teeth) cleaning such as the use of soft picks and proxy brushes.
 The second most important thing you can do is to have more frequent teeth cleaning intervals.
-It is critical to remove the bacterial plaque from your teeth every day, to prevent the bacteria from organizing and forming colonies that secrete toxins that destroy your gums and the bone supporting your teeth.
-By coming in for more frequent teeth cleaning intervals we are insuring that the bacterial cycle is interrupted and areas that are not accessible to your cleaning aids get flushed out.
+It is critical to remove the bacterial plaque from your teeth every day to prevent the bacteria from organizing and forming colonies that secrete toxins that destroy your gums and the bone supporting your teeth.
+By coming in for more frequent teeth cleanings we are insuring that the bacterial cycle is interrupted and areas that are not accessible to your typical cleaning aids get flushed out.
 We are also able to keep close track of any areas that are not responding.

 - thoroughly brush your teeth twice a day

 - clean between your teeth with floss or another interdental cleaner once every day

 - visit your dentist for a checkup and professional Periodontal Maintenance cleaning regularly

 - If you smoke or chew tobacco, stop.
 Tobacco use greatly increases the risk of developing periodontal disease.

 Other than diagnose and treat gum disease, what else have periodontists been trained to do?